-At the Annual Meeting, the parish will elect a Warden and five Vestry members.
-This year Jennifer Charrington will complete her second two-year term as Warden, is eligible and has chosen to stand for re-election.
-Richard Brown, Dolly Geary and Bob Stinson have each completed one three-year term.
+At the Annual Meeting on May 22, 2023, the parish will elect a Warden and five Vestry members.
+Nina Huffman and Aaron Simpson have each completed one three-year term.
 Eligible for re-election, they have each chosen to stand again.
-Hugh Boston has completed one year of his second three-year term and has resigned due to professional obligations.
-Marcy Sendax has completed her second three-year term and is ineligible for re-election.
+Tristan Bultman and Stephen de Francesco completed their second three-year term and are ineligible for re-election.

 Who can vote